shapefuture/flights/README.md

    - Navigate to chrome://extensions/
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `/extension` directory

+### Setting Up Google Authentication

+To enable Google Sign-In, you need to:

+1. Create a project in the [Google Cloud Console](https://console.cloud.google.com/)
+2. Configure the OAuth consent screen
+3. Create OAuth client ID credentials for a Web Application
+4. Add your application's domain to the authorized JavaScript origins
+5. Add `https://your-domain.com/auth/callback` to the authorized redirect URIs
+6. Add the client ID to your `.env` file as `VITE_GOOGLE_CLIENT_ID`
+7. Configure Supabase authentication:
+   - Go to Authentication > Providers in your Supabase dashboard
+   - Enable Google provider
+   - Add your Google Client ID and Client Secret
+   - Set the authorized redirect URL to `https://your-supabase-project.supabase.co/auth/v1/callback`

 ### Building for Production